PWM (Pulse Width Modulation)

 Average voltage level

-PWM - often used to vary power by changing the average voltage level
+PWM - often used to vary power by changing the average voltage level across a load.

 - average load =